-The reported length of stay was not used when LOS X could not be calculated because Colorado:
+The reported length of stay was not used when LOS_X could not be calculated because Colorado:

-· coded same-day stays with the value 1 and

-subtracted days of absence.
+- coded same-day stays with the value 1 and - subtracted days of absence.

 Length of stay could not be calculated from dates since Connecticut did not report full admission and discharge dates.
-During HCUP processing, the reported length of stay and a flag which indicates sameday stays were used to assign LOS_X.
+During HCUP processing, the reported length of stay and a flag which indicates same-day stays were used to assign LOS_X.
+If the same-day flag was not coded, the reported length of stay was retained as supplied (i.e., if the reported length of stay was 1, and the same-day flag is not coded, then LOS X is set to 1 and not reset to 0).